BRIGHTON DOLPHIN PROJECT

 - Jacques Yves Cousteau

-The Brighton Dolphin Project is an initiative from the World Cetacean Alliance that aims to improve awareness about the importance of local marine ecosystems and species across Sussex.
-Brighton has a rich cultural heritage with Dolphins, and we want to celebrate everything about them along the Sussex coastline, whilst connecting a city with its dolphins in the newly created biosphere reserve.
+The Brighton Dolphin Project is an initiative from the World Cetacean Alliance that aims to improve awareness about the importance of local marine ecosystems and species found along the Sussex coastline, including Dolphins.

-Conducting Research: by studying local dolphin/wildlife populations through a Public Sightings Database, as well as our impacts on the marine environment.
+Study the local dolphin/wildlife populations in Sussex, as well as understanding our impact on the marine environment.

 Please consider donating - your generosity makes a huge difference!